SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 Picture this: You’re running a financial services company processing 10 million messages per day.
 Your AWS bill is starting to hurt, and your CTO is asking uncomfortable questions.
 Let’s break down what this actually costs:

-Where I got these numbers: Serverless costs come straight from AWS pricing (unfortunately).
-Self-hosted estimates blend AWS EC2 pricing with real operational costs from Chronicle Software’s blog and AWS’s Chronicle Tune analysis.
+Where I got these numbers: Serverless costs come straight from AWS pricing.
+Self-hosted estimates blend AWS EC2 pricing with real operational costs from Chronicle Software — a financial-grade chronicle queue provider — and AWS’s Chronicle Tune analysis.

 Serverless Approach (AWS Lambda + SQS)